Constitution Island: Warner House

 I have received your letter of September 4th.
-I wish to thank you for your very generous gift to the Nation, and I have written Miss Warner thanking her….
+I wish to thank you for your very generous gift to the Nation, and I have written to Miss Warner thanking her….
 Permit me now, on behalf of the Nation, to thank you most heartily again for a really patriotic act.

 With regard, Yours sincerely, Theodore Roosevelt.”

 Both sisters are buried at West Point Cemetery.

 The Constitution Island Association, a not-for-profit organization, traditionally provides historic and cultural tours for visitors to the island and maintains the extensive gardens surrounding the Warner House.
 At this time, the Warner House has been closed to visitors because the structure has become unsafe.
 The garden and grounds are open for visiting on certain days in the summer.
 The Military Academy has made improvements to the site including upgrades to the roadways, drainage, support facilities and trails.
 The West Point Museum and United States Army Garrison have begun the construction of an Education Center on the island.
 The project is a joint effort of the US Army Corps of Engineers, Directorate of Public Works, West Point and the West Point Museum and solely funded by the United States Army Garrison, West Point.